Freeport, Kansas

 Freeport is an unincorporated community in Harper County, Kansas, United States.
 As of the 2010 census, the population of the community was 5.
-It was an incorporated city up until 2017 when it dissolved.
+It was an incorporated city until 2017, at which time it dissolved.

 History

 Before officially being established as a city, Freeport was preceded by a settlement called Midlothian, which was located a few miles from Freeport's current location.
 Midlothian is the Scottish word for Midland.

 Midlothian had a few amenities including a post office established in 1879, as well as a local school and church.

 Freeport was founded in 1885.
 It was located on the Missouri Pacific Railway.

 In the late 19th century Freeport was a growing town.
 Freeport boasted three lumberyards, two grain elevators, nine grocery stores, five dry goods stores, two meat markets, two hardware stores, three drug stores, four blacksmiths, one bank and two hotels.
 In 1892, the population of Freeport reached its peak at 700.

 The Midlothian post office was renamed after the founding of Freeport.
 The post office was in operation at Freeport since 1885.
 The community has a grain elevator and a church.

-Until November 2017, it was the smallest incorporated city in the state of Kansas.
-The city was dissolved by a vote of 4–0 in November 2017 election.
+Until November 2017, when the population had risen to eight, it was the smallest incorporated city in the state of Kansas.
+The city was dissolved by a vote of 4–0 in the November 2017 election.